wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/d. MacOS Node Deployment/lesson.md

 In the next lesson, [Blockchain Synchronization](), we will move to the final step of preparations for mining.

 #### Synchronization ####

+##### Blockchain Synchronization Process Description #####

+Before we begin blockchain synchronization, it is necessary to understand how blockchain gets formed.
+Let's recap what we discussed in the lesson, [Waves Blockchain Description]().
+The smallest blockchain component is a transaction that may include various data (account address, sum, operation type, etc).
+All transactions are wrapped in blocks, where each block has a maximum capacity of how many transactions it may include.
+The chain of blocks is called a blockchain.

+Every node in the [Waves network]() stores the blockchain data copy, creating data decentralization.
+The major element of decentralization within the blockchain is data security.
+What it means is that all the nodes represent witnesses that:
+- Watch over the data integrity so that it will not be compromised;
+- No invalid transaction is saved into the blockchain.

+The process of data validation is uninterrupted.
+There are two most significant validation processes:
+- **<ins>Validation of blocks</ins>**
+  It is a single-threaded process.
+  Therefore if you have a high-frequency CPU, it will provide much better performance.
+  This process is not linear and takes as much time as blocks require.
+  The heavier a block is, the longer it takes to verify it.
+  The first 200,000 blocks are empty so they get verified much faster.
+- **<ins>Validation of signatures</ins>**
+  Unlike the block validation process, signature validation is multi-threaded.
+  Therefore it is not dependent on the CPU frequency.

+This way, every node verifies all transactions and blocks whether they are valid.
+If the data passed the validation, it will be included in the blockchain.
+In case the data is not valid, the data will be discarded.

+If the operating system does not have enough physical memory, it may lead to delays in the work of the system.
+Waves team recommends using [SSD](https://en.wikipedia.org/wiki/Solid-state_drive) and keeping at least 30% of the total memory for the needs of the operating system (cache/buffers).

+There are two ways how it is possible to synchronize the blockchain data with your node:
+1. **<ins>Wait for the automatic synchronization</ins>**:
+    After the node deployment, you may wait until the synchronization is done automatically.
+    Without any additional actions, your node will be uploading and validating all the data on its own.
+    However, this process takes a significant amount of time for days.
+2. **<ins>Upload the current blockchain data to your node<ins>**:
+    It is possible to greatly speed up the synchronization by uploading the latest blockchain data.
+    In this case, you will skip transaction execution (validation of signatures, balances, etc).

+In case you don't want to speed up the synchronization, you may wait before it is done automatically.
+If so, you can skip all the instructions below and continue with the next chapter, [Nodes Of The Network]().

+However, if you wish to speed up this process, within this lesson we will concentrate on the blockchain data upload.

+##### Waves Package Blockchain Synchronization #####

+Follow the steps below to synchronize the current blockchain with your node:
+1. Go to the directory with the blockchain data of the node:

+    ```
+    cd /opt/waves-node/data
+    ```
+2. Remove all the data within the directory:

+    ```
+    sudo rm -rf *
+    ```
+3. Download the [latest archive](http://blockchain.wavesnodes.com/blockchain_last.tar) with the blockchain data to the `/opt/waves-node/data` directory.
+    Please, note that the archive size is approximately 70 GB.
+4. Download the [sha1sum file](http://blockchain.wavesnodes.com/blockchain_last.tar.SHA1SUM) to the `/opt/waves-node/data` directory.
+    This file is intended for testing the blockchain archive checksum hash.
+5. Install the sha1sum utility:

+    ```
+    brew install md5sha1sum
+    ```
+6. Run the sha1sum utility to compare the checksum of the `blockchain_last.tar` and `blockchain_last.tar.SHA1SUM` files.
+    Firstly, run the command with the `blockchain_last.tar` file in the `/opt/waves-node/data` directory:

+    ```
+    sha1sum blockchain_last.tar
+    ```
+    The output can look like this:

+    ```
+    3c044f284026b40761638e915147c9fa6e5ff156  blockchain_last.tar
+    ```

+    After this, read the content of the `blockchain_last.tar.SHA1SUM` file:

+    ```
+    cat blockchain_last.tar.SHA1SUM
+    ```

+    The oupoot can look like this:

+    ```
+    3c044f284026b40761638e915147c9fa6e5ff156  /opt/blockchain/blockchain_last.tar
+    ```

+    The hash of the `blockchain_last.tar` file has to match with the content inside of the `blockchain_last.tar.SHA1SUM` file.
+    In our example, we receive the hash `3c044f284026b40761638e915147c9fa6e5ff156` after running both commands.
+7. Restart the node.
+    Replace {*} with the actual file name:

+    ```
+    cd /opt/waves-node
+    java -jar {*}.jar ./conf/{*}.conf
+    ```
+    For example:

+    ```
+    cd /opt/waves-node
+    java -jar waves-all-1.4.7.jar ./conf/waves-sample.conf
+    ```
+8. Check the logs of the running node.
+    You will see the height of the blockchain increasing rapidly:

+    ```
+    INFO [appender-25] c.w.s.BlockchainUpdaterImpl - New height: 100
+    ```
+    Please, note that the complete synchronization may take up to 1-3 days and depends on your CPU frequency.

+After syncrhonization is completed, your node will be ready for mining!
+If your node generates a block, you will get a reward for block generation right to your node wallet.